High Altitude Hiking – How to train for high altitude

-What is does: I think you already realized I am a big fan of weight training.
+What it does: I think you already realized I am a big fan of weight training.
 I have been training with weights since I was 16 years old.
-Some of the benefits include: it makes you stronger and fitter, it is good for your bone health and muscle mass and helps to develop better body mechanics
+Some of the benefits include: it makes you stronger and fitter, it is good for your bone health and muscle mass, and helps to develop better body mechanics

 Frequency and Duration: I continue to train with weights at the gym once a day 6-7 times a week, for 45 to 60 minutes per day.

-Tip: I prioritizing legs workout for hiking and incorporate more exercises such as squats, stiff legged dead lifts, leg press and calf exercises.
+Tip: I prioritize legs workout for hiking and incorporate more exercises such as squats, stiff-legged deadlifts, leg press, and calf exercises.
 It is also very important to train your upper body, as a strong body is very important.
 3 days per week of legs training, 1 day for back, 1 day for shoulders and 1 day for arms (biceps and triceps) and 1 day with a combination of all body parts, with lighter weight, using cables.

-What is does: Focus on increasing the strength and efficiency of the fast-twitch muscle fibers, improving greater involvement of your muscles which results in speed and strength gains.
+What it does: Focus on increasing the strength and efficiency of the fast-twitch muscle fibers, improving greater involvement of your muscles which results in speed and strength gains.

 Frequency and Duration: I do 2 sessions of plyometrics per week, never taking more than 20 minutes each session.